rclone/rclone/docs/content/amazonclouddrive.md

 which downloads the file through a temporary URL directly from the underlying S3 storage.

-#### --acd-upload-wait-time=TIME, --acd-upload-wait-per-gb=TIME, --acd-upload-wait-limit=TIME ####
+#### --acd-upload-wait-per-gb=TIME ####

 Sometimes Amazon Drive gives an error when a file has been fully uploaded but the file appears anyway after a little while.
 This happens sometimes for files over 1GB in size and nearly every time for files bigger than 10GB.
-These parameters control the time rclone waits for the file to appear.
+This parameter controls the time rclone waits for the file to appear.

-If the upload took less than `--acd-upload-wait-limit` (default 60s), then we go ahead an upload it again as that will be quicker.
+The default value for this parameter is 3 minutes per GB, so by default it will wait 3 minutes for every GB uploaded to see if the file appears.

-We wait `--acd-upload-wait-time` (default 2m) for the file to appear, with an additional `--acd-upload-wait-per-gb` (default 30s) per GB of the uploaded file.
+You can disable this feature by setting it to 0.
+This may cause conflict errors as rclone retries the failed upload but the file will most likely appear correctly eventually.

 These values were determined empirically by observing lots of uploads of big files for a range of file sizes.